wtgowers/human-style-atp/problemlist.md

 Let $X$ be a set of size $m$ and let $Y$ be a set of size $n$.
 Prove that the number of functions from $X$ to $Y$ is $n^m$. <em>[This is a trivial problem for an experienced mathematician, but presents a challenge to a program, as a formal proof looks somewhat different from the kind of "for each $x\in X$ we have $n$ choices for $f(x)$" type argument we might be inclined to give in a human context.
 The problem is harder still if it simply asks how many functions there are from $X$ to $Y$.]</em>

 The number of subsets of size $m$ of a set of size $n$ is $n!/m!(n-m)!$. <em>[This could be a hard problem, as the idea is needed of doing a double count of the number of permutations instead of going directly for combinations.]</em>

+<h3>Natural numbers</h3>

+The numbers 3, 5 and 7 are prime.
+Is there another triple of primes of the form $n, n+2, n+4$? <em>[It is not obvious how one could get a program to consider looking at the reduction mod 3, unless we slightly "cheated" and gave it a heuristic (of a kind that many humans use) that it is often a good idea to consider reductions to small moduli when solving simple number-theoretic problems.
+Even then one would want it to distinguish between problems for which the heuristic might be useful and problems for which it is obviously not useful at all.]</em>

+Let $x$ and $y$ be positive integers with $x$ odd and $y$ even.
+Prove that $3x^2-4xy+2y^2\ne x^2$. <em>[The subtlety here is that the most natural proof uses two different heuristics for proving that a number are not equal.
+The first is to prove that one minus the other is strictly positive, and the second is to find some property, such as parity, that distinguishes between them.
+Here, if we subtract $x^2$ from both sides we find that it is enough to prove that $2(x-y)^2\ne 0$ and hence that $(x-y)^2\ne 0$, and hence that $x-y\ne 0$, and hence that $x\ne y$.
+For the last step we use the fact that $x$ is odd and $y$ is even.
+So this becomes a problem about how to choose appropriate heuristics.]</em>